Seir Kieran GAA: Seir Kieran, Senior Hurling Champions 1988

 Seir Kieran in 1988 were managed by 24-year-old Joe Dooley (trainer), Johnny Breslin, Liam Corcoran and Mick Murphy.
 The Juniors (trained by John Joe Coffey) beat Daingean to retain the League Cup they had won in 1987, and Billy Kennedy the Junior captain received the Cup from Tony Murphy the Offaly Hurling Secretary.
 The Seniors made it a League double on Saturday 7 May, when they beat Drumcullen in the final by 2-14 to 1-9.
-This was an excellent game, played at championship pace throughout.
 Two rounds of the 1988 Offaly SHC had been played off before the inter-county championships.
 Seir Kieran had won against Lusmagh by 3-13 to 1-16 but lost against St Rynagh's by 2-15 to 2-9.
 The black and amber had their chances in the Banagher game, but accuracy was a problem.
 The selectors used practice matches, such as the one against Castletowngeoghegan at Durrow, to sharpen up their side.
 When the domestic championship resumed on 13 August, a hard-fought 3-16 to 4-4 win over Coolderry kept the dream alive.
 Seir Kieran again faced St Rynagh's in the first leg of the resultant three-way play-off.
-On a resplendent Rath pitch, Seir Kieran reversed the previous verdict by 3-11 to 2-11 and became the first side to reach the last four.
+Seir Kieran reversed the previous verdict by 3-11 to 2-11 and became the first side to reach the last four.